Code-Institute-Submissions/Gazroh87-vg-reviews_AprResubb/README.md

 - These fonts are imported via the head element of an HTML file from Google Fonts.
 - Cursive and sans-serif are the fallback fonts if for some reason the above fonts can't be imported into the site correctly.
-- Like the names suggest, they are both very appropriate to use for a gaming website, are generally very popular in the developer world and are also very easy to read and attractive.
+- As the font names suggest, they are both very appropriate to use for a gaming website, are generally very popular in the developer world and are also very easy to read and attractive.

 #### Icons/Imagery